Labor Force Characteristics (CPS)

 Characteristics of Unemployment Insurance Applicants and Benefit Recipients

-A 2018 special supplemental survey provided information on people who applied for or received unemployment insurance (UI) benefits.
+A special supplemental survey conducted in 2018 and 2022 provided information on people who applied for or received unemployment insurance (UI) benefits.
 This information is not available from the basic monthly labor force survey that is the source of national estimates of unemployment.

 Data measure union membership and representation of employed wage and salary workers.
 See also Union earnings.